 Technological readiness, along with funding, is a significant limiting factor for many of the proposed projects, in space or on the ground, and key areas for development are identified in each case.
 However, astronomy also drives high technology in areas such as optics and informatics.
-Maintaining and strengthening a vigorous and well-coordinated technological research and development (R&D) programme to prepare for the future, in concert with industry to ensure technology transfer, is therefore an important priority across all areas of the Roadmap.
+Maintaining and strengthening a vigorous and well co-ordinated technological R&D programme to prepare for the future, in concert with industry to ensure technology transfer, is therefore an important priority across all areas of the Roadmap,